ItsDrike/dotfiles/guides/secure_boot.md

 - Change `udev` to `systemd`
 - Change `keymap consolefont` to `sd-vconsole`
 - Add `sd-encrypt` before `block`, and remove `encrypt`
+- If you were using `mkinitcpio-numlock`, also remove `numlock`, it doesn't work with systemd

+(As an alternative to `mkinitcpio-numlock`, there is `systemd-numlockontty`, which creates a systemd service that enables numlock in TTYs after booting (you'll need to enable it), this however doesn't happen in initramfs directly, only aftwerwars.
+This shouldn't be too annoying though, as we'lll no longer have to be entering the encryption password, which is the only reason we'd need numlock in initramfs anyway.)

 Additionally, with systemd initramfs, you shouldn't be specifying `root` nor `cryptdevice` kernel arguments, as systemd can actually pick those up automatically (via systemd-gpt-auto-generator).
 We will however still need the